tyler-reitz/fullstack.challenge/README.md

 ### Submitting your results

-Send your completed test to your contact at Double.
+Send your completed test to your contact at Double or jobs@withdouble.com directly

-You can send your Github project link or zip your directory and send it via email.
+You can share your Github project link or zip your directory and attach it to your email.
 If you do not use Github, don't forget to attach your `.git` folder.